Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 - Uses sequences.
 The

-type automatically creates a sequence suffixed with_id_seq
+SERIALtype automatically creates a sequence suffixed with_id_seq. - Command from

-:ALTER SEQUENCE students_id_seq RESTART WITH 1;
+psql/queries.sql:ALTER SEQUENCE students_id_seq RESTART WITH 1;

 - Uses sequences.
 The